coffeebank/coffee-maubot/urlpreview/README.md

 ## Notes

 - This bot comes with two parsers: `htmlparser` and `synapse`.
 By default, both are enabled.
-- You can control which ones to enable/disable or prioritize using `EXT_ENABLED` (last in array takes priority).
+- You can control which ones to enable/disable or prioritize using `ext_enabled` (last in array takes priority).

 ### htmlparser